siggines/AD-porn-block/README.md

-# etc

-This repo is a random assortment of files.
-Made public for some ad hoc reason or another.

-## Current contents:

-+ `ips` -- A file that can be appended to /etc/hosts to block ads, junk sites, porn, tracking and Google
-	+ Add to /etc/hosts in Linux
-	+ ...or C:\Windows\System32\drivers\etc\hosts
+The 'hosts' file, which is present on all operating systems, can be used to redirect domains or specif URLs to a null IP address, to this end it can be used to 'block' certain websites.
+The contents of this file should be appended to the hosts file, in order to block thousands of AD pages and Pornography sites.